|

 surface lands north of the Marching Mountains as their won, establishing

-High Shanatar flourished for centuries under the rule of House
+the kingdom of High Shanatar around -5960 DR. High Shanatar flourished for centuries under the rule of House

 Axemarch, but the seeds of its destruction were planted within a century